SingleManTH/agiletoolkit.org/docs/overview/application.md

 1. In `Frontend.php` you set up your database connections, configure your class loading, and initialize access security and application-wide Controllers.

-1. Now the application cascades down the Runtime Object Tree initializing all the objects required to fulfil the request...
+1. Now the application cascades down the Runtime Object Tree initializing all the objects required to fulfill the request...

 1. The `$app` object will route the request to the correct Page class in your `/page` directory, throwing a 404 Page Not Found error if no matching page is found.

 1. The Page will orchestrate the necessary Views and Models, and these will load any Controllers they require.

-1. The Views use the SMLite template engine to generate their HTML output, and the Models use the DSQL (Dynamic SQL) Query Builder to generate runtime SQL.
+1. The Views use the SMlite template engine to generate their HTML output, and the Models use the DSQL (Dynamic SQL) Query Builder to generate runtime SQL.

 1. Once all objects are initialized, the `$app` will recursively render the nested tree of Views and echo out the response.